 The Lesser Goldfinch is one of the smallest finches in the United States.

-Look for these birds gathering in large groups, which can number up to several hundred individuals.
+Look for these birds gathered in large groups, that can number up to several hundred individuals.
 When flying, they have the same roller coaster style flight as the American Goldfinch.

 Lesser Goldfinch Range Map

-Lesser Goldfinches are often found in suburbs where they are common visitors to feeders.
+Lesser Goldfinches are often found in the suburbs, where they are common visitors to feeders.
 These small finches eat sunflower seeds, along with the thin-hulled seeds of Nyjer/thistle.